Coloring of Graphs Avoiding Bicolored Paths of a Fixed Length

-\end{lemma} \begin{proof} Consider a vertex $A_{u,v}$ in $H$ for the first row.
-Since, this vertex may be adjacent to events $A_{u,z}$ and $A_{v,x}$ for some $x,z\in V(G),$ there are at most $2d$ such events of Type I. Similarly, $A_{u,v}$ may be adjacent to events $A_P,$ where $P$ is a $P_k$ containing $u$ or $v.$ There are at most $(k+1)d^{k-1}$ such events.
-For the second row, a path $P$ that is a copy of $P_k$ may have $kd$ edges intersecting it.
-Similarly, there may be at most $(k+1)d^{k-1}/2$ other $P_k$'s containing some particular vertex of $P.$ \end{proof} \begin{obs} The probabilities of the events are \begin{itemize} \item $Pr(A_{u,v})=\frac{1}{x}$ for an event of type I, and \item $Pr(A_P)=\frac{1}{x^{k-2}}$ for an event of type II. \end{itemize} \end{obs}
+\end{lemma} Consider a vertex $A_{u,v}$ in $H$ for the first row.
+Since this vertex may be adjacent to events $A_{u,z}$ and $A_{v,x}$ for some $x,z\in V(G),$ there are at most $2d$ such events of Type I. Similarly, $A_{u,v}$ may be adjacent to events $A_P,$ where $P$ is a $P_k$ containing $u$ or $v.$ There are at most $(k+1)d^{k-1}$ such events.
+For the second row, a path $P$ that is a copy of $P_k$ may have $kd$ vertices that are adjacent to some vertex of $P.$ Similarly, there may be at most $(k+1)d^{k-1}/2$ other $P_k$'s containing some particular vertex of $P.$ The probabilities of the events are \begin{itemize} \item $Pr(A_{u,v})=\frac{1}{x}$ for an event of type I, and \item $Pr(A_P)=\frac{1}{x^{k-2}}$ for an event of type II. \end{itemize}

 To apply Theorem \ref{GeneralLovaszLocal}, we choose the weights $y_i$ as below: